CharMitch/vue2-practice/README.md

 Go back to Home.vue.
 - Add the created() lifecycle hook to the script.
 Inside it, setup a call to the axios method we just wrote, setting the value of randomDadJoke to the response data.
 - Use data-binding to insert the randomDadJoke value into the em element next to "Dad Joke of the Day."

+## Bonus

+### Kata #8: Call the API with a button

+It's nice to get a hilarious joke once per visit, but wouldn't it be nicer to be able to generate as many as you want?

+- Refactor the Home.vue script to use a method to generate a random dad joke.
+- Add a button to the template that is setup with an event listener that reacts by changing the text next to "Dad Joke of the Day."